Helpful Information

 Express yourself through acting...

-Below is an activity where you can practise some of the skills you’ve been learning at Novita.
-Maybe you’ve been working on your confidence, language and communication skills or perhaps you’ve been building your physical agility and want to put these fantastic skills to use.
-Here’s your chance, let’s get started!
+Below is an activity where your child can practise some of the skills they’ve been learning at Novita.
+Maybe they’ve been working on their confidence, language and communication skills or perhaps they’ve been building their physical agility and want to put these skills to use.
+Here’s their chance, let’s get started!

 Tip: When you are acting, it’s important to understand all personality traits of your character, such as how they walk and talk as well as what their role is in the story.